ivanbabko/goodrocket-jekyll/README.md

 Because a good rocket will take you really far really fast.
 And it won't explode in the process.
 I thought this was a good metaphor for a reliable web development boilerplate that focuses on performance for the user and for you as a developer.

+Hint: there is a sister project [Goodrocket CSS](https://github.com/ivanbabko/goodrocket-css).
+It is a Sass-powered, mobile first, modular CSS bolierplate.
+Check it out.

 **Why another boilerplate?**
 Two reasons.
 First, I wanted to learn how Gulp works.
 Second, I find it hard to use other people's